-Mr. Mar has repeatedly succeeded in obtaining complete verdicts in favor of his clients, including the entry of judgment in favor of the defense post-Markman in a patent case in the Eastern District of Texas and in a separate, 5-patent case post Markman in Florida.
-In both cases, judgment was entered without even, need for summary judgment.
+Clients value Mr. Mar for his legal knowledge and strategic thinking in finding the most cost-efficient solution to an early adjudication on the merits of a case, or when necessary, shaping difficult and complex technology cases for trial.
+He has succeeded in obtaining complete judgments in favor of his clients, including the entry of judgment in favor of the defendant post-Markman in a patent case in the Eastern District of Texas and in a separate, 5-patent case post Markman in Florida.
+In both cases, judgment was entered without the need for summary judgment.
 He has also represented a leading provider of computer database software and storage in obtaining summary judgment of non-infringement and also represented a global payments technology company in obtaining an early summary judgment of invalidity before the close of discovery.

 Mr. Mar enjoys advising emerging companies on cost-effective intellectual property protection strategies.
 His approach focuses on shaping the intellectual property strategy around the client’s core technology and how that distinguishes a client in the marketplace.
 Mr. Mar also emphasizes a diversified approach to building intellectual property assets so that his clients can build a strong portfolio.
 He regularly teaches best practices on how to protect IP and has also assisted emerging companies with drafting and negotiating non-disclosure, assignment and license agreements.
 Mr. Mar has also advised clients in the areas of cloud-based software usage agreements and licenses and conducted due diligence for companies looking to build IP portfolios by acquiring patents.

 He was named to The Recorder’s inaugural list of 50 "Fast Track" lawyers in California for 2012.